Welcome to Tako People--a mini series giving you a closer look at the individuals that make Tako tick.

 I would say the most challenging aspect is not being able to be physically around people.
 We do have a great sense of community here, but I think it would be great to get everybody together, even if it was like once a quarter, to be able to just get that energy boost between everyone.
 And for brainstorming too – like, to have everyone just in a room with a huge whiteboard, hashing crap out.
 You know?

 Yeah, totally.
-Do you have a favorite project you've worked on – both with Tako, and outside of it, since I know you’ve been involved in a lot of businesses?
+Do you have a favorite project you've worked on – with Tako or otherwise, since I know you’ve been involved in a lot of businesses?

 For personal projects, I’d say the retreat I just coordinated in Peru.
 That was an international event for 20 people – kind of a big thing!
 I had to help my friend from out here in Alabama (she lives in California), and then manage everything and everyone the whole time after we got there.
 That was really great because I saw my friend’s vision and was able to bring that to life.
 It was a lot.
 All the people.
 I died when I got back.
 I told Grace [weary half-screaming voice] I’m never doing another event again. [laughs]